jakehawken/Poseur/README.md

 ## 3. Argument List

 This is the "automagic" option.
 Since arguments are passed to Poseur as `[Any?]` arrays, type checking can be very challenging.
-The argument list approach (for both spying and stubbing) does the following steps:
+The default implementation evaluates the arguments in the following priority order:

-1. If the two arguments are diffrent types, return false
+1. The types are checked, and if the arguments are two diffrent types, it return `false`.
-2. If the argument in the recorded call conforms to `AnyEquatable`, it uses that.
-(More on this in a bit.)
+2. If the argument in the recorded call conforms to `AnyEquatable`, it evaluates equality based on that.
 3. If the arguments are both classes, pointer comparison (`===`) is employed.
 And finally, if none of that works,

-4. The two arguments are interpolated into strings, and the strings are compared to one another.
+4. Both arguments are interpolated into strings and the strings are compared to one another.

 `AnyEquatable` has one method: `func isEqualTo(_ other: Any?) -> Bool` allowing it to be compared to anything.
-It has a default implementation if the conforming type is already `Equatable`, which means that all you have to do to get an `Equatbale` type to conform to `AnyEquatable` is to tell it to, like so:
+It has a default implementation if the conforming type is already `Equatable`, which means that all you have to do to get an `Equatable` type to conform to `AnyEquatable` is to tell it to, like so:

 ```swift
 extension Bool: AnyEquatable {}